slatedocs/slate/source/includes/documentation/_entities.md

 ## Entities

-Entity is a new feature introduced in the editor to maintain structured information relevant for the publisher and refer them in relevant stories.
+Entity provide structured information which is relevant to a publisher.
+An entity can be referred in relevant stories.

 The representation of linked entities on the front end is contextual to the purpose for which it is referred in stories.
-Example of entity will be Person (referred to as ‘entity type’) which will have the structure not limited to name, avatar, email address, social handle, bio, company associated to it.
+Example of entity is a person (referred to as ‘entity type’) which has the structure such as name, avatar, email address, social handle, bio, company associated with it.

-Entity types can only be created by the technical team based on the requirement.
+Entity types can only be created by the Quintype team, based on a publisher's requirement.
-Entity type can contain text, numerics, image and another entity.
+Entity type can contain text, numerics, image, or another entity.

-Publishers can create various values (referred to as entities) for the entity type using the ‘Entity Manager’ and these values can be referred to in stories.
-Entity manager can also be used to modify existing entities.
+Publishers can add values (referred to as entities) to the entity type by using the ‘Entity Manager’ and these values can be referred to in stories.
+The Entity manager can also be used to modify existing entities.

 There are three endpoints to access entities: